 I loved Regetta!
 Not only did we find great coffee but also a tower of birdhouses.

 I also love the understated sense of humor of the Finns.
 This boat was labeled Tama on Vene...This is the Boat.
-Nice to meet you, Captain Obvious :-)6.
-Ideas for 2 Days in Helsinki - Admire The Sibelius Monument
+Nice to meet you, Captain Obvious :-)7.
+Admire The Sibelius Monument

 The Finns really embrace their own.
 Sibelius was a famous Finnish composer who became well-known world-wide.
-Recognized as Finland's greatest composer, Sibelius is honored with a silver pipe-organ inspired monument near Helsinki's waterfront.
+Recognized as Finland's greatest composer, Sibelius is honored with a silver pipe organ-inspired monument near Helsinki's waterfront.

 SIDEWALK SAFARI SPOTLIGHT: Looking for other lesser known places to visit in the Nordics?
 After spending one day in Stockholm, check out Norrkoping, a Swedish town featuring fascinating museums, Instagrammable waterfalls, and thousands of cacti.
 You could also consider spending some time in Norway and discovering things to do in Bergen, Alesund, Trondheim, and Oslo. |